maxogden/geocouch-utils/README.md

 # Helper Functions for GeoCouch

 This is a [CouchApp](http://couchapp.org/page/index) providing spatial functions and a set of helper scripts for GeoCouch.

-## CouchApp

-The folder `couchapp/` is a CouchApp that provides useful spatial functions.
+You can find the CouchApp in the `couchapp/` directory.
+For instructions on using GeoCouch, see the [GeoCouch Readme](github.com/vmx/couchdb#readme)

 ### Quick install (without cloning this repo)

-* If you don't already have one, make a database on your couch: <code>curl -X PUT http://YOURCOUCH/DBNAME</code>
-* Replicate the geocouch utils from my public couch to your database: <code>curl -X POST http://YOURCOUCH/\_replicate -d '{"source":"http://max.couchone.com/apps","target":"http://YOURCOUCH/DBNAME", "doc\_ids":["_design/geo"]}'</code>
+Then replicate the geocouch utils from @maxogden's public couch to your database:

+    curl -X POST http://YOURCOUCH/_replicate -d '{"source":"http://max.couchone.com/apps","target":"http://YOURCOUCH/DBNAME", "doc_ids":["_design/geo"]}'

 ### In-depth install

-If you don't have a database, you'll have to create a new database to store your data.
-You can do this from http://YOURCOUCH/_utils or with <code>curl</code>:

-<code>curl -X PUT http://YOURCOUCH/DBNAME</code>

-When you store geo data in GeoCouch, the geometry is stored in the `geometry` property, all other properties in the `properties` property:
+If you wish to modify the functions in this repo before you use them, you can clone and push using the `couchapp` utility.
+Otherwise see the Quick install section above.

+First you'll need to install the [CouchApp command line utility](http://couchapp.org/page/installing).

+A specific document structure is used consistently within all utilities and examples, assuming that location information is provided in `doc.geometry` containing a valid GeoJSON struct.
+If your document structure differs, don't forget to adapt the (spatial) views.

     // add a document with a valid geometry into your database
     $ curl -X PUT http://localhost:5984/DBNAME/myfeature -d '{"type":"Feature", "color":"orange" ,"geometry":{"type":"Point","coordinates":[11.395,48.949444]}}'
     {"ok":true,"id":"myfeature","rev":"1-2eeb1e5eee6c8e7507b671aa7d5b0654"}

-You can either replicate the couchapp from my public couch at [http://max.couchone.com/apps/_design/geo](http://max.couchone.com/apps/_design/geo) (quickest option) or, if you want to hack on the source code first, you'll need to install the [CouchApp command line utility](http://couchapp.org/page/installing) and check out this repo.

-If you want to hack on the code (aka build it yourself), once you have the couchapp utility working, <code>git clone</code> this repo and go into this folder and execute <code>couchapp init</code>.
-To upload these utils into your couch just run <code>couchapp push http://YOURCOUCH/DATABASENAME</code>.
-Otherwise see the Quick install section above.
+Once you have the couchapp utility working, <code>git clone</code> this repo and go into this folder and execute <code>couchapp init</code>.
+To upload these utils into your couch run <code>couchapp push http://YOURCOUCH/DATABASENAME</code>.

-When you push these utils into your couch it will enhance your database with the magical geo sprinkles contained in this repo and teach your database how to do awesome things with geo data.
-At this point you can use the following commands:

-### Document Structure used in this CouchApp

-The document structure is used consistently within all views and examples, assuming that location information is provided in `doc.geometry` containing a GeoJSON struct.
-If your document structure differs, don't forget to adapt the (spatial) views.

-Example:

-	{
-	   "_id": "c0c048ad2770bb836a10f164cc0a3fc0",
-	   "_rev": "1-e2d2130da93ca435965d6d3efca22380",
-	   "geometry": {
-	       "type": "Point",
-	       "coordinates": [
-	           48.417,
-	           9.983
-	       ]
-	   },
-	   "etc" : "..."
-	}

 ### [Spatial Views](https://github.com/vmx/couchdb)